GENU-N/genun-api-doc/docs/guide-sdk.md

 ## Installation

-You can install the latest version of `@genun/client-sdk` using npm or yarn.
+For project that utilize module bundler like Webpack, Rollup, Parcel, Vite, or for applications created with Create React App, Vue CLI, etc., you can install the latest version of `@genun/client-sdk` using npm or yarn.

 To install with npm: